-- Incidents are taken seriously.
-These will never be tolerated or passed off as 'banter', just having a laugh' or 'part of growing up'. - Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention. - It is understood that peer on peer harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics.
+- We have a 'zero tolerance' approach to abuse.
+Incidents are taken seriously.
+These will never be tolerated or passed off as 'banter,' just having a laugh' or 'part of growing up.'
+Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention. - Even with a zero-tolerance approach, we take steps to educate and take action ensure to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse. - It is understood that peer on peer harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to peer on peer harm is made by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis.